 Fun fact: There is a full-sized football field on top of the train station.
 At night, you can see the light-up field from taller buildings around.
 It's quite surreal.

 You will find the Shibuya crossing on the Northside of the Shibuya Station.
 The Hachikō Memorial Statue is also at the North entrance.

-At the South entrance, you will see the not so well known Moyai Statue and this is where you will also find the Shibuya Bus Terminal (Shibuya Eki Mae).
+At the South entrance, you will see the not so well-known Moyai Statue and the Shibuya Bus Terminal (Shibuya Eki Mae).

 Trains and Subway Lines that stop at Shibuya:

 - Ginza Line